LordDemonos/takelogs/README.md

 This guide will help you set up and run the Python script that extracts player information from your EverQuest logs and saves it to a separate file.

+## What's New in Version 1.1.0

+- Player Count in Filename: The script now includes the number of players in the filename (e.g., "2025-03-15_21-02-22_46-Players.txt")
+- Improved Log Format: Only includes the essential player information in the output file
+- Enhanced Visual Feedback: Displays the total number of players found during extraction
+- Optimized Processing: Better handling of log file formats and character data

 ## What This Script Does

 This script:
 - Reads your EverQuest log file
 - Finds the most recent player list (who's online)
-- Saves this information to a separate file with a timestamp
+- Saves this information to a separate file with a timestamp and player count
 - Shows you how many players are in your zone
 - Displays a cool "XANAX LOVES YOU!!" message
 - Automatically closes after 7 seconds